dodo47/SpikE/README.md

-# SpikE: spike-based embeddings for multi-relational graph data
+# Spike-based embeddings for multi-relational graph data

 Will be released soon.